All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Exploratorium is a lab-based class that focuses on the "E" in STEM- Engineering!
 Each lesson integrates hands-on building with science, math, and technology.
 Students will learn about concepts like forces, energy, friction, and electricity while applying skills like measurement, budgeting, geometry and data collection.
 Working in teams, they’ll follow the engineering design process to brainstorm, build, and refine solutions to real-world challenges.

-Second quarter, engineers will Learn about: circuits & motors while building Helping Robots, Newton's Laws of Motion while building a Newton's cradle, alternative energy while designing a windmill, simple machines while making an elevator, and energy transformation while making a working catapult.
+Third quarter, engineers will Learn about: xxxx.
 Students will tackle simulated challenges that span a variety of engineering disciplines- civil engineering, structural engineering, and mechanical engineering.

 Student engineers will work together to solve problems and brainstorm options given a variety pf project materials.
 For each project, students will be challenged to adjust their designs, make modifications, re-design to optimize their creations, and retest performance.
 Basic building, measuring, and data collection will be used to challenge all minds in engineering!